Skip to content

 The Law on Product Safety

 Products that you sell must meet ‘product safety regulations’.
 Regulations set out safety requirements to minimise the risk of injury from dangerous products.
-While there used to be directives and rules from the European Union (EU) which gave obligations to businesses, the recent EU exit has meant that the law has changed.
+Following the UK’s exit from the European Union, the regulatory framework has been transposed into domestic UK legislation.
+EU law may still apply where you are selling goods in the European Union.

 It is also worth keeping in mind that there is specific safety legislation in many product sectors.
 For example, there are specific rules in the industries of: